serviceprototypinglab/dcc/README.md

 The code is maintained through Git by Zurich University of Applied Sciences and University of Neuchâtel, with future improvements to the voting/DCC algorithm expected, while the snapshot relevant for the article is also long-term archived on Zenodo.

-The archived version on Zenodo is available at: https://doi.org/10.5281/zenodo.5835875
+The archived version on Zenodo is available at: https://doi.org/10.5281/zenodo.5835875 The collaboratively maintained code repository is at: https://github.com/serviceprototypinglab/dcc

 All results are contained in the following two directories: